9 Business Capability Examples: Modeling an Organization Successfully

 Assessing the Effectiveness of Business Capabilities

-Just defining and modeling capabilities is not sufficient to deliver real value.
+More than just defining and modeling capabilities is required to deliver real value.
 It’s just the first step in understanding the organization’s activities.
 From there, organizations should:

 1. Define KPIs for given capabilities: Organizations should establish clear KPIs that align with the goals for each capability.
 These might include metrics related to efficiency, cost, customer satisfaction, or time-to-market.

-3. Conduct regular performance reviews: Regularly review capability performance through various forms of feedback and metrics tracking.
+3. Conduct regular performance reviews: Regularly review capability performance through feedback and metrics tracking.
 This could include internal input from employees as well as input from external sources such as customers.
 This helps identify gaps and areas for improvement.

 4. Assess alignment with strategic goals: It is important to assess and ensure each capability’s relevance and role in contributing to the organization's overall strategic objectives.
 If a capability is not aligned with these goals, its effectiveness is likely limited.
-This connection may be less clear for supporting capabilities that are necessary for ongoing operations of the organization but not directly connected to value creation.
+This connection may be less clear for supporting capabilities necessary for the organization's ongoing operations but not directly connected to value creation.

 Drive Innovation and Agility Through Business Capabilities

-Unlike technology platforms and organizational hierarchies, which may change rapidly, the capability model of an organization is much less likely to change over time.
+Unlike technology platforms and organizational hierarchies, which may change rapidly, an organization's capability model is much less likely to change over time.
 The organization’s business capability model represents core truths about delivering and creating value.
 This means that the effort to define and model business capabilities will continue to deliver value in the long run.

 The business capability examples illustrated here reference what is possible, but every organization’s instance and needs are unique.
 The important thing is to model what matters to your organization.

-For more in-depth guidance on defining and modeling business capabilities, read our 6 Best Practices for Defining Your Business Capabilities.
+For more in-depth guidance on defining and modeling business capabilities, read our in-depth guide on the 6 Best Practices for Defining Your Business Capabilities.

-The Ardoq platform also comes with prebuilt, expert-guided solutions for Business Capability Modeling and Business Capability Realization, which can help you with:
+The Ardoq platform also comes with prebuilt, expert-guided solutions for Business Capability Modeling and Business Capability Realization, which can help an organization with:

 • Understanding how the business operates in practice